 Ultimate Guide to Visiting the Borghese Gallery in Rome

-Here's my guide to visiting the Galleria Borghese, or Borghese Gallery, in Rome.
-The magnificent museum is one of my very favorite museums in Europe.
-It houses one of the world’s most jaw dropping art collections in a chic and luxurious garden villa.
+Here's my guide to visiting the Galleria Borghese, or Borghese Gallery, in Rome Italy.
+The magnificent museum is one of my favorite museums in Europe and one of the world's most perfect small museums.
+The museum houses a jaw dropping art collection in a luxurious garden villa.
+If you're an art lover, the Borghese is a must see site and should be on your itinerary for Rome.

-In the 17th century, Cardinal Scipione Borghese meticulously assembled the densely packed collection.
-It's rich in ancient Roman, Renaissance, and Baroque art.
-It boasts major works by Bernini, Titian, Caravaggio, Raphael, Rubens, and Canova.
+In the 17th century, Cardinal Scipione Borghese meticulously assembled the densely-packed collection of wonders.
+The collection is rich in ancient Roman, Renaissance, and Baroque art.
+It boasts major works by Bernini, Titian, Caravaggio, Raphael, Rubens, and Canova -- all set amid frescoed ceilings and splendidly decorated marble rooms.

 Scipione Borghese: Naughty Cardinal and Art Connoisseur